 Asthma is a common condition among children.
 The cause for childhood asthma is not fully understood but involves interactions between genetic and environmental factors.
 Childhood asthma is not a homogeneous condition.
-Our hypothesis is that interactions between different genetic and environmental factors are important to the heterogeneity of childhood asthma, and this is supported by our previous work.
+Our hypothesis was that interactions between different genetic and environmental factors are important to the heterogeneity of childhood asthma, and this is supported by our previous work.

-The aims of this project are to phenotype 1000 asthmatic children and establish a DNA biobank to study gene-environment interactions; we have already identified a number of specific hypotheses to test.
+The aims of this project were to phenotype 1000 asthmatic children and establish a DNA biobank to study gene-environment interactions; we have already identified a number of specific hypotheses to test.
 Asthmatic children under the care of respiratory paediatricians across Scotland are eligible.
 A standard methodology that we know is feasible and acceptable is being applied to collect data.
 A database has been established and maintained by experienced personnel.
 The establishment of the database is anticipated to extend current understanding of asthma heterogeneity.